5 Things We Learned At The WP Engine 2019 Summit

 When building websites, it is important to have a data budget to ensure your website works nicely across all devices.
 This can be managed by having the very best in auto-scaling plugins, caching options, and keeping on top of page content.

-If your website isn’t set up to deliver the very best in terms of performance, and you upload a high resolution photo from your phone that is 4.5mb, you may be doing more harm than good by delivering a poor user experience that Google will be even more critical of.
+If your website isn’t set up to deliver the very best in terms of performance, you may be doing more harm than good by delivering a poor user experience that Google will be even more critical of.

 Speed test comparisons have been run since returning to our office, where we took snapshots of sites and uploaded them to our WP Engine server.
 The speed difference in content delivery was night and day.